Lyme Disease and Medical Gaslighting: A Barrier to Care

 Clinical Validation in Lyme Disease Care

 Validation does not mean agreeing with every diagnosis.
-It means taking symptoms seriously while continuing the evaluation.
+It means taking symptoms seriously and continuing to evaluate patients even when the diagnosis is not immediately clear.

-• Following symptoms over time instead of relying on a single snapshot
+5. Following symptoms over time rather than relying on a single visit

 When Labels Replace Listening